a-oguz/LeetCodeProgress/readme.md

-This is my leetcode problem solutions.
+These are my leetcode problem solutions.
 I will upload my progress to this repository.

 All the names of files are {problemName}.{fileType}